chessgames.com

 International Master (2018), Grandmaster (2018).

 In 2015, Arjun won a silver medal in the 2015 Asian Youth Championship in Korea.
 He won his FIDE Master title at the Asian Youth Chess Championship's U14 group(2) in 2017 and previously won a Candidate Master title from the same qualifier event 2 years earlier.
-At the 2017 WYCC U-14, he scored nine points(1) to win clear 2nd (behind only Dambasuren Batsuren who won) after 11 rounds.
+At the 2017 WYCC U-14, he scored 9-2 points(1), finishing clear second behind only Dambasuren Batsuren).
+In 2018, at just 14, he became the first grandmaster from the State of Telangana in India.

 In 2021 he became the first Indian to qualify for the knockouts of Champions Chess Tour 2021 ahead of Alireza Firouzja, Daniil Dubov, Peter Svidler and Vidit Gujrathi, eventually losing to Levon Aronian in tie breaks in a closely fought match.